Continually Updated Clinical Reference

 Infections

 During the neonatal period, the most important infection, from the point of view of its developmental sequelae, is herpes simplex type 2.
 The neonate is infected during the delivery and may develop encephalitis within 2 weeks.
-Early treatment with acyclovir may alleviate the otherwise poor outcome, ie, microcephaly, profound mental retardation, and neurological deficits.
+Early treatment with acyclovir may alleviate the otherwise poor outcome, ie, microcephaly, profound intellectual disability, and neurological deficits.
 Neonatal bacterial infections might result in sepsis and meningitis, which, in turn, may cause hydrocephalus.

 Delivery problems

 During delivery, asphyxia is the most important factor causing an insult to the CNS.
 It leads to cell death, which might be demonstrated with neuroimaging techniques as leukomalacia.
 Premature infants and those with intrauterine growth retardation are at special risk for damage to the cortex or thalamus, which, in addition to affecting intelligence, causes various symptoms of cerebral palsy (CP) and seizure disorder, depending on the location of the pathological condition.
-Importantly, note that asphyxia alone does not cause mental retardation.
+Importantly, note that asphyxia alone does not cause intellectual disability.

 Other perinatal problems